STRESS: WHAT IT DOES TO YOU & WHAT YOU CAN DO ABOUT IT

 How stress causes low T3 syndrome (IH)

-All your cells need T3 and can’t function efficiently if they don’t have enough.
+All your cells need T3.
+They can’t function efficiently if they don’t have enough.

 So to understand how stress produces illness, you first have to know how T3, your body’s “accelerator”, is made.